About

 Vision

-• Raise the profile of the University of Alabama through dissemination of arts research output locally, nationally, and internationally.
+• Raises the profile of the arts at The University of Alabama through seed funding that boosts arts research output locally, nationally, and internationally.

-• Strengthen recruitment and retention of faculty and graduate students through opportunities for interdisciplinary engagement.
+• Strengthens recruitment and retention of faculty and graduate students through opportunities for interdisciplinary engagement.

 A Short History of Maxwell Hall